Addressing The US Surgeon General Youth Mental Health Crisis Advisory

 Teletherapy is effective for treating many different mental health conditions in teenagers.
 These issues include anxiety, depression, autism, ADHD, and PTSD.
 Teens are also more likely to stick with teletherapy treatment than in-person therapy, making it a great option for those who need long-term care.

-Benefits Of Teletherapy For Teens
+What Are The Benefits Of Teletherapy For Teens

 - Teletherapy allows for flexibility and convenience, as teens can fit it into their busy schedules without spending time driving to an appointment, waiting, and meeting in person.